agoran-association/StreamPlayer/README.md

 #### networkDetect?: boolean
   Detect network status periodically and show an icon
 #### speaking?: boolean
   Mark the speaker with an icon
+#### appendIcon?: JSX Object
+  Add more custom icons
 #### label?: string
   Show some description for the stream
 #### className?: string